Uday Umesh Lalit: As Chief Justice of India

-On 10 August 2022, President of India Droupadi Murmu appointed him as the 49th Chief Justice of India.
+On 10 August 2022, the President of India Droupadi Murmu appointed him the 49th Chief Justice of India.
 He took oath as the chief justice on 27 August 2022 in the Rashtrapati Bhavan.
 He is the second direct appointee from the Bar to be appointed as the Chief Justice of India.

 Chief Justice Lalit's tenure despite being short had brought major administrative changes to the court, a frantic pace of work with each bench of judges having to deal with 60-70 cases per day.
 Over the years Supreme Court's number of constitution bench judgements fell dramatically from an average of 134 in the 1960s to just 2 in 2021, this has led to 53 such critical constitutional cases being left unheard and pending.
-To reverse this trend Chief Justice U. U Lalit announced that a constitution bench would hear 25 constitutional cases on his first day of office, and under his tenure at least one constitutional bench functioned everyday.
+To reverse this trend Chief Justice U. U Lalit announced that a constitution bench would hear 25 constitutional cases on his first day of office, and under his tenure at least one constitutional bench functioned every day.
 The cases heard include the legality of the Citizenship Amendment Act, validity of demonetisation, setting up of regional benches of the supreme court, the declaring of Muslims as a socially and educationally backward community in Andhra Pradesh, right to a dignified death, protection of jallikattu, etc. There had also been a decline in the pendency of cases from 70,301 on September 1 to 69,461 on October 1.
 The supreme court began live streaming constitutional bench proceedings under his tenure.
 By the end of his tenure, the supreme court disposed of 10,000 cases while 8,700 cases were freshly filed which had resulted in a slight decrease in the pendency of cases and the court had set up 6 constitution benches.